 A study of domestic developments in the United States during the Twentieth Century with emphasis on major cultural, social, economic, and political reform movements.
-Prerequisite(s): HIST 2112 (C).
+Prerequisite(s): Any 1000 or 2000 level HIST course.

 HIST 3150 - War and Diplomacy 1898 - Present (3-0-3)